 If you are a die heart fan of mechanical keyboards then you should know about the Cherry MX switch and if you do not then let me explain.
 Cherry MX is a German company producing mechanical switches, their mechanical switches are considered as best mechanical switches.
 There are some great properties of Cherry MX switches that make them so special.

-- There is a big variety in Cherry MX switches, linear, tactile, clicky and mixed.
-That increase the usability over other mechanical switches.
+- There is a big variety of Cherry MX switches, linear, tactile, clicky, and mixed.
+That increases the usability of other mechanical switches.

-- Cherry MX switches are smooth, quick responsive, reliable, ergonomic and simple to replace etc that makes Cherry MX switches best mechanical switches.
+- Cherry MX switches are smooth, quickly responsive, reliable, ergonomic, and simple to replace, etc which makes Cherry MX switches the best mechanical switches.